-(Editor’s Note: The Santa Cruz Evening News published the following piece by former correctional officer William Conroy on Jan.
+(Editor’s Note: Former Officer William Conroy discusses typical duties at San Quentin in the early 1900s in this piece published by The Santa Cruz Evening News on Jan.
 4, 1912.
-Conroy describes the layout of the guard posts, procedures and duties of officers at San Quentin.
+Conroy describes the layout of the guard posts, procedures and responsibilities.
 At the time, correctional officers were officially called guards.
+The correctional officer classification was established during the department’s creation in 1944.
 This was the sixth of a series Conroy wrote for the newspaper.
 When it was published, he worked for the Santa Cruz Fire Department.
-He was also a deputy sheriff.)
+He had also served as a deputy sheriff.)

 Guard towers, rules and duties in early 1900s